-There are many things the salon industry promotes which are often nothing more than an attempt to monetise a woman's desire to look and feel good.
+There are many things the salon industry promotes which are often nothing more than an attempt to monetise a desire to look and feel good.
 The idea that hair should be cut every 6 weeks is one salon recommendation which is completely ridiculous.
 If a hairdresser cannot design and execute a cut which can support the growth which occurs in just 6 weeks, they simply aren't very skilled or are attempting to have a client visit frequently purely for financial gain.
 With all but the very very shortest of cuts, designing with growth in mind alleviates the need for such regular maintenance.
 Too, with a longer interval between cuts, a client has the opportunity for greater control over changes in style.

 Actively questioning and deconstructing what we do is a crucial part of personal and professional development.
-Often this can mean having to sort through contradictions and concepts that were picked up and adhered to long ago.
+Often this can mean having to sort through contradictions to concepts that were picked up and adhered to long ago.
 Professionally, one that comes up with regularity is face shape and the relation to hairstyle selection.
 It often begins with an individual feeling as though because of 'x', they can't or shouldn't have 'y'.
 This falls into an area of absolutes that I'm quite firmly against.

 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547